 What are the symptoms of Bell’s palsy?

-Symptoms of Bell’s palsy include:
+In addition to facial drooping, signs of Bell’s palsy include:

 - Facial or ear pain.

-- Impairment of taste.
+- Loss of taste.

-- Hypersensitivity to sound.
+- Sensitivity to sounds.